scala/docs.scala-lang/_overviews/core/nightlies.md

 permalink: /overviews/core/:title.html
 ---

-We regularly publish nightly builds of both Scala 2 and 3 so that users can preview and test the contents of upcoming releases.
+We regularly publish nightly versions of both Scala 2 and 3 so that users can preview and test the contents of upcoming releases.

-We informally call them "nightly" builds, but technically it's a misnomer.
+We informally call them "nightly" versions, but technically it's a misnomer.
 A so-called “nightly” is built for every merged PR.

 Here's how to find and use these versions.

 ## Scala 3

-Scala 3 nightly builds are published to Maven Central.
+Scala 3 nightly versions are published to Maven Central.
 If you know the full version number of the nightly you want to use, you can use it just like any other Scala 3 version.

 One quick way to get that version number is to visit https://dotty.epfl.ch and look in the upper left corner.